How to Be the Perfect House Guest

 Do not eat before you come; this can be very offensive.
 If the host has gone to the trouble of preparing a meal, the last thing they want to hear is that you have already eaten.
 This was a personal experience for me and not only was I upset, but I did not know what I would do with so much leftover food.
 If it is unavoidable and you have previously arranged plans to eat, then explain that you would love to attend but that you will have already eaten and only plan to visit.

 Do not get upset if you dislike what is served, simply eat around it the best you can.
 Having said that, it is completely appropriate—if in a smaller group—to tell your hosts what eating requirements you have.
 Most people will completely understand if you have allergies, are vegetarian, vegan, or have other concerns regarding food.
 If it's a larger party, it would be fine to ask about the menu but best just to eat what you can from what is offered as the hosts are not likely to change the menu for one or two people.
-If you cannot eat what is going to be served, make sure to tell them you will not be eating so they can plan accordingly.
+If you cannot eat what will be served, make sure to tell them you will not be eating so they can plan accordingly.

 Do not bring food to share that you were not asked to bring.
 The hosts may have laboriously planned the menu, spent extra time preparing something special, or done extra shopping.
 When an unexpected item arrives, it may not only insult the host but takes away from the menu they have carefully planned.
 As stated above, if you would like to bring something check first to make sure it is okay.